dart-lang/site-www/src/_guides/language/effective-dart/design.md

 If a constructor is added to a class that previously did not define any, that breaks any other classes that are mixing it in.
-This is a seemingly innocuous change in the class and the restrictions around mixins aren't widely known.
+This is a seemingly innocuous change in the class, and the restrictions around mixins aren't widely known.
 It's likely an author may add a constructor without realizing it will break your class that's mixing it in.

 Like with subclassing, this means a class needs to be deliberate about whether